zkutasi/homelab/k8s/infrastructure/external-access/cert-manager/README.md

     helm search repo jetstack/cert-manager -l
     ```

+3. Create a values yaml file for potential private data named `app-values-private.yaml`

-3. Install with the provided script
+4. Install with the provided script

     ```bash
     ./deploy.sh
     ```

-4. Generate the internal self-signed certificate, valid for 30 years
+5. Generate the internal self-signed certificate, valid for 30 years

     ```bash
     ./internal-certs.sh
     ```

-5. Load the generated CA also into the Browser as trusted CA
+6. Load the generated CA also into the Browser as trusted CA

 ## Commands